🧠90/20 Rule: The Brain Cycle Secret for JEE Aspirants Studying 10+ Hours

 You're a high-stakes aspirant, and your study plan often looks like a grueling 10 to 12-hour marathon.
 You rely on sheer willpower to push through, maybe using the 25-minute Pomodoro Technique.
 But here’s the under-discussed truth: your brain is not designed for non-stop, linear concentration.

 The key to unlocking sustained, high-quality output over long study days isn't more discipline—it's biological alignment.
 By ignoring your body's natural 90-minute Ultradian Cycle, you are actively fighting your neurochemistry, leading to diminishing returns, high error rates, and rapid burnout.
-This guide breaks down why the 90/20 Rule, an adaptation of the Ultradian Cycle, is the superior framework for your marathon preparation.
+This guide breaks down why the 90/20 Rule is the superior framework for your marathon preparation.

 The Biological Truth: What is the Ultradian Rhythm?